RealTime Translation and Cultural Context: Multilingual AI Keyboard Features

 For example, the English "it costs an arm and a leg" might be translated to the French "ça coûte les yeux de la tête" (it costs the eyes from your head) rather than literally translating the body parts.

-The most advanced systems can even:
+The most advanced systems in 2026 can:

-• Recognize regional slang variations
+• Recognize regional slang variations and automatically adapt to local dialects

 Handling Regional Dialects and Expressions